This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Supraventricular tachycardia (SVT) is a condition that causes your heart to beat much faster than it should.
 SVT is a type of abnormal heart rhythm, called an arrhythmia, that starts in the upper part of your heart.
 It may last a few seconds or hours to several days.
-In most cases SVT is not life-threatening, but it should be treated or prevented.

 Contact your healthcare provider if:

 - Your symptoms get worse, or you have new symptoms.

 - You have swelling in your ankles or feet.

 - You have questions or concerns about your condition or care.

 - Medicines can help control your heart rate and rhythm.
 You may need more than one medicine to treat your symptoms.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.